 - They contain seeds

 Since cucumbers meet both requirements, they are technically fruits, although most people think of them and use them as vegetables.
+Plus, cucumbers grow from flowers containing one ovary, which is one of the botanical requirements to classify a fruit as berry.

 In addition to cucumbers, the list of products that you wouldn’t expect to see classified as berries also includes eggplants, tomatoes, and avocados.